First, Know if Your Device or Battery Is Classified as a ‘Dangerous Good’

 2. Follow proper packaging

 Packaging rules aren’t just about adding more protective layers of material or using the appropriate box.
-They also refer to weight, capacity restrictions, and the number of batteries allowed per shipment:
+They also refer to weight, capacity restrictions, and the number of batteries allowed per internationally shipped goods:

 General Packaging Rules: